-These changes are consistent with the Comprehensive Plan, which designates the Kirkland Urban property as appropriate for commercial uses and also states that in the East Core Frame where Kirkland Urban is located, "Residential use should be allowed as a complementary use."
+These changes are consistent with the Comprehensive Plan, which designates the Kirkland Urban property as appropriate for commercial uses and states that in the East Core Frame where Kirkland Urban is located, "Residential use should be allowed as a complementary use."

 The changes are also consistent with the Planned Action Ordinance O-4473, which establishes a maximum "envelope" of project impacts - primarily vehicle trips generated during the most congested peak hour during the evening commute (PM peak).
 If project changes would generate more than the maximum number of PM peak vehicle trips (or other environmental impacts) identified in the Planned Action Ordinance, supplemental environmental review is required.
 Conversely, if project changes would generate less than the maximum number of vehicle trips (or other environmental impacts), additional environmental review is not required, and the project changes can be approved within the parameters of the approved Planned Action Ordinance.
-The maximum new net vehicular trips generated by the revised project would not exceed the 1,680 PM peak hour trips allowed in the Planned Action Ordinance (see Attachments 1 and 2 for the full traffic analysis).
+The maximum net new vehicle trips generated by the revised project would not exceed the 1,680 PM peak hour trips allowed in the Planned Action Ordinance (see Attachments 1 and 2 for the full traffic analysis).
 In addition, the revised project would not generate other environmental impacts beyond those identified in the Planned Action Ordinance.
 Therefore, the project changes may be approved without further environmental review.

 In the adopted Master Plan and Design Guidelines, major modifications to the Master Plan are required to be reviewed by staff for consistency with the Comprehensive Plan and to be approved by the City Council.
-Kirkland Municipal Code 3.30.040 states that the City Council shall consult with the Planning Commission prior to amending the Master Plan and Design Guidelines.
-The Planning Commission's recommendation on this proposal will be taken to the City Council on January 15, 2019.
+Kirkland Municipal Code 3.30.040 states that the City Council must consult with the Planning Commission prior to amending the Master Plan and Design Guidelines.
+The Planning Commission considered the proposed amendments at its December 13, 2018 meeting and recommended approval.

-The proposed square footage increases are expected to impact Phase II of the Kirkland Urban Development.
-The design of Phase II will be reviewed by the Design Review Board (DRB) in 2019 after the City Council has made a decision on the proposed changes to the Master Plan.
+The proposed square footage increases are expected to be included as part of Phase II of the Kirkland Urban Development.
+The design of Phase II will be reviewed by the Design Review Board (DRB) in 2019.
 The Kirkland Parkplace Mixed-Use Development Master Plan and Design Guidelines will be used by staff and the DRB in their review of the project design.

-Any additional access or circulation improvements identified in the Planned Action ordinance will be reviewed by staff and the DRB when the complete Phase II proposal is received.
+Any additional access or circulation improvements identified in the Planned Action Ordinance will be reviewed by staff and the DRB when the complete Phase II proposal is received.
 Required parking supply and modifications to the Transportation Management Plan and Parking Management Plan will also be reviewed when detailed square footage and design information is submitted to the City by the applicant.